 Near Durban lies the Valley of a Thousand Hills with its Zulu villages, acacia trees and authentic huts characterize the amazing landscape.
 And you should definitely add the Drakensberg area on your itinerary.
 This is one of the most beautiful areas for hiking in South Africa.

 More in the south, continuing to the Eastern Cape, lies the Wild Coast, where there are mainly coastal towns that are very popular with surfers.
 You can relax, swim and enjoy the idyllic bays.
+We loved the coast and it was amazing to spend some time here as well.

 Best time to visit

 Kwazulu Natal is a year round destination.
 The coast of KwaZulu-Natal has around 230 days of sunshine a year.
 In summer it can be very hot and humid with temperatures around 30 degrees Celsius.(86 degrees Fahrenheit) The sea water is almost always warm.The interior is also quite warm throughout the year, although it can occasionally snow in the high mountains.
 Keep in mind here a sudden thunderstorm, which can start especially at the end of the afternoon.
-Click here for more average weather details.
+Click here for more climate details.